36 mistakes every fresher will make

-While we could suggest bicarbonate of soda, undoing the u-bend or using a wire coat hanger to get rid of the blockage, it's probably best you try and avoid this catastrophe altogether.Hate splashing out on expensive cleaning products?
+You could use bicarbonate of soda, undo the u-bend or use a wire coat hanger to get rid of the blockage.
+However, it's probably best you try and avoid this catastrophe altogether.Hate splashing out on expensive cleaning products?
 Check out this guide to cleaning your house without breaking the bank.

 Never ringing home

 You might have started your new exciting life at university now, but that doesn't mean you should forget the people who are important to you back home.